collective-soundworks/soundworks/README.md

 ##### ServerModule

 The `ServerModule` extends the `EventEmitter` class.
-Each module should have a `.connect(client:ServerClient)` and a `.disconnect(client:ServerClient)` method, as explained in [How to write a module](#how-to-write-a-module).
+Each module should have a `.connect(client:ServerClient)` and a `.disconnect(client:ServerClient)` method, as explained in the [How to write a module?](#how-to-write-a-module) section.

 ###### Methods

 - `constructor()`
   The `constructor` method instantiates the `ServerModule` module on the server side.
 - `connect(client:ServerClient)`
   The `connect` method is automatically called when the client `client` connects to the server, and should handle the logic of the module on the server side.
-For instance, it can take care of the communication with the module on the client side by setting up WebSocket message listeners and sending WebSocket messages, or it can add the client to a client's list to keep track of all the connected clients.
+For instance, it can take care of the communication with the client side module by setting up WebSocket message listeners and sending WebSocket messages, or it can add the client to a list to keep track of all the connected clients.
 - `disconnect(client:ServerClient)`
   The `disconnect` method is automatically called when the client `client` disconnects from the server, and should do the necessary when that happens.
-For instance, it can remove the client from the client's list of the connected clients.
+For instance, it can remove the client from the list of the connected clients.

 In practice, here is how you would extend this class to create a module on the server side.